-As determined by Tawali (2018, p.34) stated that teaching vocabulary is crucial in language acquisition since mastering vocabulary will aid children in mastering language abilities, listening, speaking, reading, and writing are all examples of language abilities.
-Therefore, students may utilize vocabulary to communicate in everyday life, it will also strengthen their notion that the English language may be utilized to communicate some thoughts, feelings, and ideas.
+Tawali (2018, p.34) states that teaching vocabulary is crucial in language acquisition since mastering vocabulary will aid children in mastering language abilities, listening, speaking, reading, and writing.
+Therefore, students may utilize vocabulary to communicate in everyday life; it will also strengthen their notion that the English language may be utilized to communicate some thoughts, feelings, and ideas.

-Furthermore, Alwasilah & Mahdi (2019, p.1) pointed out that if language development can begin at a young age, it would be great.
-This is comparable with the argument of Youlia Priatin and Nurfauziah (2021, p.1) The material will often be easier to understand for someone with a more vocabulary than for someone with a lesser vocabulary.
+Furthermore, Alwasilah & Mahdi (2019, p.1) point out that if language development can begin at a young age, it would be great.
+This is comparable with the argument of Youlia Priatin and Nurfauziah (2021, p.1) in that the material will often be easier to understand for someone with a more vocabulary than for someone with a lesser vocabulary.
 Therefore, building a vocabulary is necessary for learning different languages.
-When children speak, read, or listen to English words, they have difficulties pronouncing them.
+When children speak, read, or listen to English words, they have difficulties in pronouncing them.
 This issue emerges due to the difficulty of learning English pronunciation.
 Internal and external influences that arise from the students themselves impact pupils' acquisition of English.
-External elements such as environmental settings and conditions, learning materials, and instructors' abilities to handle the process of teaching and learning English, as well as internal factors such as motivation, interests, attitudes, and intellect, come from outside pupils.
+External elements such as environmental settings and conditions, learning materials, instructors' abilities to handle teaching and learning English, as well as internal factors such as motivation, interests, attitudes, and intellect, come from outside pupils.

-A variety of methods are needed while teaching vocabulary to young students in order to maintain their motivation and interest.
-This is comparable with the argument of Syafrizal & Haerudin (2018, p.41) another component of a teacher's teaching approach that may be manipulated to be varied is the teacher's ability to modify other components of the teaching strategy.
+A variety of methods are needed while teaching vocabulary to young students to maintain their motivation and interest.
+This is comparable with the argument of Syafrizal & Haerudin (2018, p.41) in that another component of a teacher's teaching approach that may be manipulated to be varied is the teacher's ability to modify other components of the teaching strategy.
 Due to the aforementioned problems, teachers must use specific, strategies to encourage pupils to learn English.
 One of these is the TPR method.
 In 1997, Dr. James Asher advocated for the TPR approach, stating, TPR introduces language through the use of commands or imperative phrases and requires students to demonstrate their knowledge through action responses.
-As determined by Fahrurrozi (2017, p.119) tearning is a process of changing in behavior caused by the experience.
-When language learners are immersed in settings where the meaning of spoken language is instantly felt and understood, they may concentrate on the general meaning rather than the grammar, and they advance more quickly when the language of teaching is used on a daily basis.
+As determined by Fahrurrozi (2017, p.119), learning is a path to the behavior change due to the experience.
+When language learners are immersed in settings where the meaning of spoken language is instantly felt and understood, they may concentrate on the general meaning rather than the grammar.
+Consequently, they advance more quickly when the language of teaching is used daily.

-This is comparable with the argument Rambe (2019, p.45) stated that strategy seeks to incorporate infants' first language acquisition, and is based on how children learn their mother tongue.
-The method used TPR is a language education approach based on synchronizing actions and words, as well as teaching language through physical or motor activity.
+This is comparable with the argument Rambe (2019, p.45) who states that strategy seeks to incorporate infants' first language acquisition, and is based on how children learn their mother tongue.
+The method of TPR is a language education approach based on synchronizing actions and words, as well as teaching language through physical or motor activity.
 TPR is a method for teaching language that focuses on synchronizing actions and words, as well as teaching language through physical or motor activity.
 Therefore, TPR is an excellent strategy for teaching vocabulary acquisition since it allows students to practice communication skills.

-The young learners usually they are constantly developing, learning through tangible experiences, or what is known as 'learning by doing'.
-Furthermore, Syafryadin (2020, p.10) revealed that their reasoning improves in terms of knowledge and intellectual abilities, but they are unable to employ meta-language, the ability to use and explain language.
-Therefore, knowing the characteristics of young learners is considered crucial because young learners have a great curiosity to try new things and explore concrete and abstract things.
+Young learners usually are constantly developing, learning through tangible experiences, or what is known as "learning by doing".
+Furthermore, Syafryadin (2020, p.10) reveals that their reasoning improves in terms of knowledge and intellectual abilities; but they are unable to employ meta-language, the ability to use and explain language.
+Therefore, knowing the characteristics of young learners is considered crucial because young learners are always curios for new things and they want to explore concrete and abstract things.